jjl/lemon/README.md

 ## Status: Pre-alpha

-We can't generate code or do several other important things yet, but considering the amount of time that's got in, I'm happy :)
+We can't generate code or do several other important things yet, but considering the amount of time that's gone in, I'm happy :)

 Parser: Compiles, definitely buggy
 Bifs: Mostly implemented, some need checking
 Core modules: TODO

+If you see a TODO, please fix it!

 ## Example